facebookarchive/connect-js/readme.rst

 ----------

 This is the main, fully featured distribution mechanism for you to publish into the user's stream.
-It can be used, with our without an API key.
+It can be used, with or without an API key.
 With an API key you can control the Application Icon and get attribution.

 Publishing is a powerful feature that allows you to submit rich media and